MLA Format for an Essay: Example

 MLA Key Features & Application

-While you can use MLA format essay style in any academic paper, you’ll frequently see the format in Social tasks.
+While you can use MLA format essay style in any academic dissertation, you’ll frequently see the format in Social tasks.
 MLA is currently in the eighth version, and it provides specific rules of citing and referencing.
 It also gives general guidelines to help you format a paper.

 A good example will have the following characteristics: